10 Proven Steps to LinkedIn Ads Success in 2023

 So, what is a lookalike audience, exactly?
 It’s built off the demographics of your current engagers.
 You provide Facebook with a list of active customers or email subscribers, and it will find users with similar interests and purchase behaviors.

-This is especially worthwhile for e-commerce brands with multiple product categories because you can create lookalike audiences based on users who have purchased certain products.
+This is especially worthwhile for ecommerce brands with multiple product categories because you can create lookalike audiences based on users who have purchased certain products.
 That means you can separate bathtub buyers from kitchen sink buyers and create specific ads to reach lookalikes of each.

-This just the tip of the iceberg.
+This is just the tip of the iceberg.
 Facebook audience targeting becomes a doubly powerful tool when you customize your creative to address the pain points of each lookalike segment.

 Look at it this way: If you were putting together a restaurant menu, you probably wouldn’t include just one dish.
 If you did, then you’d attract only the folks that like that specific food.
 This would, of course, greatly narrow your audience.